angelachen-19/Interactive-Lab-Hub/Lab 5/README.md

 3. How could change your interactive system to address this?
 - We planned to modify our code to consider the marginzalied uncetainty to make the system more flexible.
 4. Are there optimizations you can try to do on your sense-making algorithm.
-- adding more code? :)
+- adding more code and set up the margins so that the algorithm can detect more areas with higher accuracy

 ### Part D